Akagra12/Screen_guard-ai/submission_note.md

 ## 4. Future Improvements (With More Time)
 1. **Pre-resize Pipeline:** Resize incoming images to 512×512 before feature extraction to cut latency from 330ms to <15ms.
-2. **Transfer Learning with ONNX:** Fine-tune a lightweight CNN (MobileNetV3-Small or EfficientNet-Lite) in PyTorch, export to ONNX, and run via `cv2.dnn.readNetFromONNX` for >98% accuracy with ~10ms inference.
+2. **Transfer Learning with ONNX:** Fine-tune a lightweight CNN (MobileNetV3-Small or EfficientNet-Lite) in PyTorch, export to ONNX, and run via `cv2.dnn.readNetFromONNX` has the potential to improve accuracy on larger datasets while maintaining low latency.
 3. **Larger & More Diverse Dataset:** Collect images across different screen types (LCD, OLED, E-ink), lighting conditions, and camera zoom levels for better real-world generalization.

+## 5. Design Trade-offs

+The primary goal was to build a lightweight, fast, and inexpensive solution that can run entirely on a standard CPU without requiring GPU acceleration or large deep-learning frameworks.
+Compared with CNN-based approaches, the selected handcrafted feature pipeline and soft-voting ensemble provide the following advantages:
+• Small model size
+• Zero inference cost on-device
+• Fast deployment
+• Easy reproducibility
+• No TensorFlow or PyTorch dependency during inference

+A lightweight CNN (e.g., MobileNetV3) would likely improve accuracy further but would increase training complexity, model size, and deployment requirements.